 Before: all misery and chaos.

-People make design decisions all the time – without the aid of a designer – as an on-going process.
-Sometimes we make big conscious decisions…. and sometimes small unconscious decisions.
-Being able to articulate these experiences and ideas as thoughts – and decisions – is key to understanding not just how people think, but how they see the problem.
+People all have different levels of interest and awareness of design; where it matters and when it matters.
+Sometimes they make big decisions, conscious decisions…. and sometimes very small, unconscious decisions.
+Being able to articulate their experiences and ideas as thoughts and decisions is key to understanding – not just how people think about interior design – but also how they see the problem.
 And indeed, if it is a problem.

-Voices, suppressed, hidden, lost and ignored are still powerful because they speak of things that affect us all.
+Voices, suppressed, hidden, lost and ignored are powerful because they speak of things that affect us all.

-Which is why this website came about….
+Which is why this website came to be.